ValentinBELYN/icmplib/README.md

   - Parameter `ICMPRequest`: The ICMP request you have created.
   - Raises `SocketBroadcastError`: If a broadcast address is used and the corresponding option is not enabled on the socket (ICMPv4 only).
+  - Raises `SocketUnavailableError`: If the socket is closed.
   - Raises `ICMPSocketError`: If another error occurs while sending.

 - `receive()`